-epub:type attribute to enhance the user experience in EPUB user agents.
+epub:type attribute can enhance the user experience in EPUB reading systems but

 - Identify footnotes and endnotes using the

 epub:type are known to provide user enhancements at this time.

 The enabling of specialized behaviors, such as the opening of footnotes, requires that content be properly identified for reading systems.

 epub:type attribute can be attached to any element in the body of a document to add